James I of Scotland: Aftermath

-The assassins had achieved their priority in killing the king but the queen, although wounded, had escaped.
+The assassins had achieved their priority in killing the king, but the queen — although wounded — had escaped.
 Importantly, the six-year-old prince, now King James II, had been safeguarded from Atholl's control by the removal of the earl's associate, John Spens, from his role as James's custodian.
 Spens vanished from the records following the regicide but the re-allocation of his positions and lands immediately following the murder indicate his part in the plot.
 Yet, in the chaos following the murder, it appeared that the queen's attempt to position herself as regent was not guaranteed.

 No surviving documentation exists that suggests that there was any general feeling of horror or condemnation aimed at the murderers.
-It was possible that had the botched attempt at killing the queen succeeded and had Atholl taken control of the young king then his attempted coup might have succeeded.
-The queen's small group of loyal supporters that including the Earl of Angus and William Crichton ensured her continued hold of James.
+Possibly had the botched attempt at killing the queen succeeded and had Atholl taken control of the young king his attempted coup might have succeeded.
+The queen's small group of loyal supporters including the Earl of Angus and William Crichton ensured her continued hold of James.
 This in itself greatly reinforced her situation but Atholl still had followers.
-By the first week of March neither side seemed to have the ascendancy and the Bishop of Urbino, the pope's envoy, called for the council to pursue a peaceful outcome.
+By the first week of March, neither side seemed to have the ascendancy and the Bishop of Urbino, the pope's envoy, called for the council to pursue a peaceful outcome.

-Despite this, by the middle of March, it is probable that both Angus and Crichton had mobilised to move against Atholl.
-It is equally likely that Atholl had gathered his forces to resist incursions into his heartlands—on 7 March the queen and the council entreated the burgess' of Perth to resist the forces of the 'feloune traitors'.
+Despite this, by the middle of March, both Angus and Crichton had probably mobilised to move against Atholl.
+It is equally likely that Atholl had gathered his forces to resist incursions into his heartlands — on 7 March the queen and the council entreated the burgess' of Perth to resist the forces of the "feloune traitors".

 The position of Atholl and his circle of close supporters only collapsed after Earl Walter's heir Robert Stewart had been captured and who, in Shirley's account, confessed to his part in the crime.
 Walter was taken prisoner by Angus and held at the Edinburgh Tolbooth where he was tried and beheaded on 26 March 1437, the day after the coronation of the young James II.
-Sir Robert Graham, the leader of the band of assassins was captured by former Atholl allies and was tried at a session of the council sitting at Stirling Castle and subsequently executed sometime shortly after 9 April.
+Sir Robert Graham, the leader of the band of assassins, was captured by former Atholl allies and was tried at a session of the council sitting at Stirling Castle and subsequently executed sometime shortly after 9 April.

-Queen Joan's pursuit of the regency ended probably at the council of June 1437 when Archibald, 5th Earl of Douglas, was appointed to act as lieutenant-general of the kingdom.
+Queen Joan's pursuit of the regency ended probably at the council of June 1437 when Archibald, 5th Earl of Douglas, was appointed lieutenant-general of the kingdom.

 King James's embalmed heart may have been taken on a pilgrimage to the Holy Land following his interment at Perth Charterhouse, as the Exchequer Rolls of Scotland for 1443 note the payment of £90 to cover the costs of a knight of the Order of St John who had returned it to the Charterhouse from the Island of Rhodes.

+The King's heart was returned to Perth in 1443.
+His doublet (with evidence of dagger holes) was kept at Perth for two centuries, but his tomb at the Charterhouse was destroyed at the Scottish Reformation in 1559.